 The winter storm predicted to dump several inches of snow on Indiana is disrupting courts around the Hoosier State, causing cancellations of some proceedings and closing courthouses.

 The Allen County Coroner’s Office has identified a woman who was kidnapped while she was home with her two children and then shot to death in her SUV.

 Authorities were investigating after a woman died in a shooting in northeast Indiana.

 The Court of Appeals of Indiana has affirmed the denial of a couple’s petition for guardianship of a child for whom they served as de facto custodians, finding that guardianship was not in the child’s best interests.

-The Allen Superior Court is halting jury trials until at least Jan.
-11 due to the ongoing surge in COVID-19 infections in the community, the court announced Tuesday.
+The Allen Superior Court will halt jury trials until at least Feb.
+14 due to the latest surge in COVID-19 infections and illnesses in the community, the court announced Wednesday.

 A woman has pleaded guilty to attempted robbery in connection with the fatal April shootings of two women in Fort Wayne.